 How do I apply ISRC codes to my tracks on my website?

-It's easy to add ISRC codes to your tracks through your Bandzoogle website!
+Add ISRC codes to your tracks through your Bandzoogle website to be sure your digital sales are reported to SoundScan.
 Here’s how:

-- Add your track info and include the ISRC code
+Add your code into the ISRC code field

 When do online music sales through my website get reported to SoundScan?

-This varies depending on who is reporting them.
-For your music sales through Bandzoogle, we report weekly on Tuesday.
-If you have set up a pre-order and make sales prior to your release date, we report all the sales once your album is released.
+If you have set up a pre-order and make sales prior to your release date, all of the sales are reported once your album is released.

 How do I report sales made at live shows?